cvg/limap/README.md

 * **Holistic incremental SfM** — recover the camera poses and the 3D model together from images alone, with nothing given as input.
 Calibrated and uncalibrated inputs are both supported.

 > [!NOTE]
-> **Starting from LIMAP 2.0.0, the toolbox is fully compatible with the COLMAP ecosystem**: a reconstruction is written as a plain COLMAP model, with the line, group and wireframe structures alongside it under `structures/`, so any output can be opened in COLMAP GUI and read with `pycolmap`.
-The unification runs deeper than the file format: the point side of the pipeline is COLMAP's own, reusing its scene types, correspondence graph, incremental mapper and bundle adjustment, with LIMAP adding the structures on top instead of maintaining a parallel implementation.
+> **Starting from LIMAP 2.0.0, the toolbox is fully compatible with the COLMAP ecosystem** (version 4.2.0 as of Sep 1, 2026): a reconstruction is written as a plain COLMAP model, with the line, group and wireframe structures alongside it under `structures/`, so any output can be opened in COLMAP GUI and read with `pycolmap`.
+The unification runs deeper than the file format: the point side of the pipeline comes directly from COLMAP, consolidating with its scene types, estimators, correspondence graph, and various incremental mapper logic, with LIMAP adding the structures on top instead of maintaining a parallel implementation.
 Advances on the COLMAP side therefore carry over directly: multi-camera rig support, improved two-view geometry estimation, etc.

 The line detectors, matchers, vanishing point estimators and plane detectors are abstracted behind registries to ensure flexibility to support recent advances and future development.